-There are more resident workers qualified in Management and Commerce in Cairns than in any other field.
+There are more resident workers (All industries) qualified in Management and Commerce in Cairns than in any other field.

 Field of qualification presents the primary field of study for the highest qualification the person has received.
 While this is likely to have some relationship to their current occupation, this is not necessarily the case.